aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

 * How can I find out what went wrong with my AIMMS PRO job?

+.. tip:: A first check is to search for ``: duration`` and for ``transmitted`` in the session log files; this may provide a clue quickly of where a bottleneck might be.

 To provide a structural answer for your application, we need to dive into the workings of the procedure ``PRO::DelegateToServer``.

 As the AIMMS PRO job realizing the delegated procedure runs **in a different process**, potentially on **a different host**, the necessary actions taken by ``PRO::DelegateToServer`` are illustrated in the picture below: